LoreMind

 What is LoreMind?

-LoreMind is an AI-powered NPC intelligence platform for Unity games.
+LoreMind is an AI-powered NPC intelligence platform for games.
 It gives your NPCs real knowledge about your game world, unique personalities, and the ability to have dynamic conversations with players.
 Unlike scripted dialogue trees, LoreMind NPCs respond intelligently to any player input while staying true to their character and your game's established lore.
+Unity SDK available now, with more engines coming soon.

 How does lore-based NPC intelligence work?